meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 4. Fix mouse cursor scaling
     1. For the most part, the cursor scaling seems to work out of the box.
 I did notice one instance where it was wrong: The cursor was tiny when hovering over title bars.
 The following will make the scale consistent, but may prevent proper scaling of external monitors with different scales.
     2. Open `System Settings`
-    3. Navigate to `Appearance` -> `Workspace Theme` -> `Cursors`
+    3. Navigate to `Appearance` → `Workspace Theme` → `Cursors`
     4. Select a `Size` of `48, or whichever size you prefer instead of `Resolution dependent`.

 ### Set up package manager GUI and AUR

 I'm thinking this is a tremendous oversight, but all known AUR helpers are installed via AUR...
 This is a catch-22; before you can install any AUR packages with an AUR helper, you have to install an AUR helper manually.
+Fortunately, AUR helpers appear to be able to bootstrap themselves and manage updates to their own AUR package once installed.

 There are a number of options, but I am going with `pamac`.
 It comes from Manjaro, and it is specifically designed for Arch, supporting pacman and AUR directly.
 It has a nice tray icon for updates as well.